LGN520/farreach-public/docs/netreach-voting-v3-memory.md

 		* Send backup data by TCP
 - TODO: Simulation tricks
 	+ Snapshot
+		* Case1 should be forwarded to switch OS thread
-		* The case1 and case2 packets received by server should be counted into switch OS
+		* Case2 should be forwarded to both the corresponding server thread and switch OS thread
 		* Notification for server-side snapshot should be counted into server (multiply # of servers)
 	+ Packet loss issued by switch to server
 		* GETRES/PUTREQ_EVICT received by switch OS thread should be counted into server